briteboard/node-utils-min/README.md

 Minimalistic utilities for modern ES / TypeScript coding (assumes es2018 and above)

+Priorities:

-- Designed for MODERN JS ONLY, i.e. nodejs 12+ & modern browsers (post IE era)
+- Designed for modern JS/ES/TS programing ONLY, i.e. nodejs 12+ & modern browsers (post IE era)
+- Carefully Typed (i.e., Built for and with TypeScript)
 - Zero dependencies

-- Carefully Typed (i.e., Built for and with TypeScript)
-- Only handle primitive types, object, and array (for now it does not handle Map / Set)
+Overview:

 - `Nil` for `null | undefined | NaN`
 - `prune`, `pruneNil`, `pruneEmpty` Removes properties by value (new object returned, direct properties only)
+- `omit` Removes properties by name (new object returned, direct properties only)
+- `pick(obj, ...props)` Pick properties by name returns new object
 - `pruneIn` Removes properties with undefined in place (no clone)
-- `omit` Removes properties by name (new object returned, direct properties only)
 - `split(string, delim?)` Splits (default ','), trim items and filter out empty ones.
 - `asArr(val | vals[])` Returns [val] if val, or vals[] if already array. null/undefined passthrough.
+- `equal` fast strict and deep equal function for object, map, set, date, regex, and primitive types.
 - All functions are [nullipotent](https://en.wiktionary.org/wiki/nullipotent) argument wise, except for `pruneIn`.
-- All functions are null-passthrough, meaning if null or undefined is passed it returns null or undefined.
+- All functions are null-passthrough, meaning if null or undefined is passed it returns the value passed.
-  - null-passthrough is accordingly typed in TS with conditional typing so that if the input cannot be null/undefined, the return won't be.
+  - null-passthrough is accordingly typed in TS with conditional typing when needed.

 Roadmap:
-- `pruneNilIn(obj), pruneNilIn(obj)` Prune in place (obj).
-No clone of object.
 - `omitIn(obj, ...props)` Omit in place (not sure we need/want this one).
 - `asBool(val | vals[])` Returns true: 'true' | >0, false: 'false' | <=0 | null | undefined | NaN
-- `pick(obj, ...props)` Creates a new object by with specified property name
 - (only if requested) `deepPrune...` `deepOmit`